ericglau/ipfs-deploy/demo/README.md

 5. Take note of the last line from the console output which is the URL of the Textile bucket that was created.

-6. Archive the Textile bucket to Filecoin testnet.
+6. Archive the Textile bucket to Filecoin.

 ```
 mvn ipfs-deploy:archive